iamdtang/skaterdav85.github.io/_posts/2015-01-06-5-reasons-why-a-backbone-developer-loves-ember.md

 ```

-It is definitely not the best solution as it has its own issues so I'd love to hear how others separate out display logic properties from their models in Backbone.
+It is definitely not the best solution as it has its own issues so I'd love to hear how others separate out display logic properties from their Backbone models.

 ## Summary